Sideward contact tracing and the control of epidemics in large gatherings: Results

 \subsection{The effects of forward, backward and sideward tracing in simplices}

 The three tracing mechanisms contribute differently to the epidemic mitigation and their effectiveness depends on the structure of interactions, i.e. the simplex distribution $\Psi(s)$.
 To compare their performance we assume that the probability to be traced is equal for simplices of any size, i.e. $\epsilon(s)=\epsilon, \, \forall s$.
 We keep constant $\overline{n}=a\langle s(s-1) \rangle$, the average number of contacts per individual per time unit, so that different distributions $\Psi(s)$ correspond to the same number of interactions, arranged in simplices of different size.
-We assess the specific effect of each CT by calculating the threshold first when only symptomatic individuals are isolated, then with each CT mechanism at work separately and finally when all CTs are active.
-In Fig.~\ref{fig:figure3}\textbf{a}-\textbf{b} we consider all simplices of the same size $\overline{s}$, i.e. $\Psi(s)=\delta(s-\overline{s})$, while in Fig.~\ref{fig:figure3}\textbf{c}-\textbf{d} an exponential distribution $\Psi(s) \sim e^{-\beta s}$ is considered, with $s \in [2,\infty)$.
-Finally, in Fig.~\ref{fig:figure3}\textbf{e}-\textbf{f} the simplex size distribution is a power-law $\Psi(s) \sim s^{-(\nu+1)}$, as often observed in real systems~\cite{sekara2016fundamental}, with $s \in [2,s_M]$.
+We assess the specific effect of each CT by calculating the threshold first when only symptomatic individuals are isolated, then with each CT mechanism at work separately and finally when all CTs are active (see Methods and SM).
+In Fig.~\ref{fig:figure3} \textbf{a}-\textbf{b} we consider all simplices of the same size $\overline{s}$, i.e. $\Psi(s)=\delta(s-\overline{s})$, where $\delta (x)$ is the Dirac delta-function, while in Fig.~\ref{fig:figure3} \textbf{c}-\textbf{d} an exponential distribution $\Psi(s) \sim e^{-\beta s}$ is considered, with $s \in [2,\infty)$.
+Finally, in Fig.~\ref{fig:figure3} \textbf{e}-\textbf{f} the simplex size distribution is a power-law $\Psi(s) \sim s^{-(\nu+1)}$, with $s \in [2,s_M]$ and $s_M$ being of the order of hundreds of nodes, as often observed in real systems~\cite{sekara2016fundamental}.
 The effects of the isolation of symptomatics and of forward CT are independent of $\Psi(s)$, while backward and sideward CT strongly depend on $\Psi(s)$.
-Sideward tracing is very effective in the presence of large simplices, where lateral tracing is more probable, while clearly for $s=2$ (i.e. simple links) it does not work.
+Sideward tracing is very effective in the presence of large simplices, where lateral tracing is more probable, while it cannot be triggered for $s=2$ (i.e. simple links).
 In large simplices, sideward CT is indeed able to trace all new asymptomatic individuals and isolate them at the infection, avoiding epidemic spreading and the explosive effects of SSEs.
 On the other hand, backward tracing is more effective on small simplices: in large clusters, with many contacts, it only traces the source of infection, while other simultaneous contagions may occur and go undetected.